DanMedinaGH/IT_portfolio/docs/portfolio/active_directory/GPO_creation_configuration/GPO_creation_configuration.md

 - VMware Workstation Pro for Personal Use (Windows)

 ## GPO Creation and Configuration
-A **GPO** or ***Group Policy Object*** is an object that holds a collection of settings used to **centrally manage and control users' and computers'** policies and preferences in a domain.

-A GPO allows administrators to define rules such as:
+We can create GPOs for:
 - Password and account lockout policies.
 - Desktop and Start Menu settings
 - Software installation and updates
 - Security settings (firewall, BitLocker, audit policies)
 - Scripts (logon, logoff, startup, shutdown)

-GPOs allow behavior to be configured **once and apply everywhere**, instead of individually for each computer.
+They allow behavior to be configured **once and applied everywhere**, instead of individually for each computer.

 ### Creation
-Before we create the GPO we first must ensure the **Group Policy Management** is installed in our server.
+Before we create the GPO we must ensure the **Group Policy Management** is installed in our server.

 ![GPO Feature](./assets/images/GPO_feature.png)